 How to use critical reflection (50-60 words) Why use critical reflection (40-50 words) It is an ongoing process of inquiry to build on current practices by exploring your own feelings, thoughts, and experiences.
 Uses a series of critical reflective questions to examine practices, e.g., What theories shape and assist my work?
 What am I challenged by?
 What am I curious about?
-Where are my biases?
-What assumptions have I made?
 Critical reflection builds understanding, knowledge and practices to change and improve children's learning and development.
 It informs educators' ongoing planning by providing a framework to analyse, explore and learn about current practices and how to improve them.